We bring the vehicle to you

 - Call Center Hours of Operations

 Once you receive the application you must complete part 1 of your application.
-You must also have a specialist that oversees your currently functional limitation(s) that prevent you from using the fixed route bus complete part 2 of the application.
-After both parts have been completed, call 614-275-5833 to schedule an appointment to attend an interview/functional assessment or complete an assessment over the phone.
+You must also have a specialist that oversees your current functional limitation(s) that prevent you from using fixed-route service and complete part 2 of the application.
+All applicants must submit their completed application to COTA’s Mobility Coordinator in one of the following ways:

-After the completed application is received, the Mobility Coordinator will contact you to schedule a time to complete an interview/functional assessment over the phone.
+After the completed application is received, the Mobility Coordinator will contact you to schedule a time to complete an interview/functional assessment.

 It is important to note when re-certifying, an applicant may experience a lapse in service if they do not keep their assessment appointment or fail to complete the entire process by their expiration date.